jake-knerr/chess/README.md

 </div>
 ```

-#### If it is difficult to select child content due to deep nesting or any other issue, consider breaking up the component into smaller components.

 #### A content element can only have a single fragment applied to it.

 In other words, multiple fragments cannot be applied to the same content.
+This prohibition applies to fragments from the same component or multiple components.

 > Why?
 The composition of fragments leads to confusion.